binkley/kotlin-application-transactions/README.md

   scenario these would be multiple processes
 - Remote resource &mdash; treated as an independent local thread: in a true distributed scenario this would be a remote service
-- The target language has a thread-safe _FIFO queue_ construct supporting searching through the queue (and not just taking the head)
+- The target language/platform has a thread-safe _FIFO queue_ construct
+  supporting searching through the queue (and not just taking the head)
-- Exception hierarchy &mdash; for languages with exceptions, clients handle application-specific exceptions rather a generic "it failed" exception
+- Exception hierarchy &mdash; for languages/platforms with exceptions, clients handle application-specific exceptions rather a generic "it failed" exception

-This project _does not_ address distributed transactions; it assumes a _single_ remote data source service.
+- This project _does not_ address distributed transactions; it assumes a _single_ remote data source service

+The minimal abstractions are:

+1. A searchable, concurrent-safe queue for submitting requests for remote processing
+2. A way to submit concurrent work to a remote resource that can discover when there is no current work in progress

 ## Design

 Here "caller" means those offering requests to a shared queue, and "processor" means a single consumer of the queue processing requests.

 ### Caller API